 But the catarrh curing business was about to experience a major setback.
-Enter where he gained a reputation as a muckraker for his articles on the conditions of public health in the United States.
-In 1904, when he was only 34, he was commissioned by the editors of Colliers Magazine to write a series of 11 expose articles on the patent medicine industry called "The Great American Fraud" [Figure 10].
+Enter Samuel Hopkins Adams [Figure 9].
+Adams was born in Dunkirk, New York, and graduated from Hamilton College in 1891.
+From 1891 to 1900, he was a reporter for the New York Sun and then joined McClure's a series of 11 expose articles on the patent medicine industry called "The Great American Fraud" [Figure 10].
 Adams was a highly skilled, thorough and energetic reporter.
 Instead of assembling material from what others had written, he set out to do original research.
 He wrote Hartman asking if the Peruna Doctor would grant him an interview.
 To his amazement, Hartman agreed and Hopkins hopped a train to Columbus.